 The Compensation Committee periodically reviews the compensation of our independent directors and recommends any changes to the Board of Directors for approval.
-Our independent directors currently receive an annual fee of \$100,000.
+Our independent directors currently receive an annual fee of 100,000.
 They also receive reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each Board of Directors and committee meeting in person.
-The Chair of the Audit Committee receives an annual cash fee of \$15,000 and each Chair of the other committees receives an annual fee of \$10,000 for his or her additional services in these capacities.
-No compensation is paid to directors who are "interested persons" of SuRo Capital (as such term is defined in Section 2(a)(19) of the 1940 Act) for their service on the Board of Directors.
+Prior to January 1, 2023, the Chair of the Audit Committee received an annual cash fee of 15,000, and each Chair of the other committees received an annual fee of 10,000 for his or her additional services in these capacities.
+Beginning January 1, 2024, the Chair of the other committees will receive an annual fee of 15,000 for his or her additional services in these capacities.
+No compensation is paid to directors who are "interested persons" of the Company (as such term is defined in Section 2(a)(19) of the 1940 Act) for their service on the Board of Directors.